 Each public library receiving funds under the chapter shall submit to the state library an annual report detailing the expenditures of these funds and all other funds expended by the library within the calendar year.
 Such report is due within ninety days after the close of the calendar year.

 All applications for State Aid to Public Libraries must be submitted to NDSL via Counting Opinions annually.
-The 2024 application window will be open April 1 - April 30.
+The application will be open April 1 - April 30.

 The State Aid to Public Libraries application is broken down into two forms; SFN 51298 is the formal application while SFN 51299 establishes eligibility.